microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/StateMachineStateType.md

 | class [OnExitAttribute](StateMachineStateOnExitAttributeType) | Attribute for declaring what action to perform when exiting a state. |
 | class [StartAttribute](StateMachineStateStartAttributeType) | Attribute for declaring the state that a state machine transitions upon creation. |

+## Remarks

+See [State machines](/coyote/learn/programming-models/actors/state-machines) for more information.

 ## See Also

 * class [StateMachine](StateMachineType)